danishdalim/rockpaperscissors/README.md

 # rockpaperscissors
-A Rock, Paper, Scissors programming exercise from The Odin Project
+A Rock, Paper, Scissors programming project from The Odin Project